LongBu/AWS-SAP-C02-Study-Guide/README.md

       * Download calls the Decrypt KMS API (also counts towards KMS quota)
   * SSE-C:
     * Server-side encryption via *HTTPS only*, using a fully managed external customer key external to AWS that must be provided in the HTTP headers for every HTTP request (key isn't saved by AWS)
-    * Objects encrypted with SSE-C are never replicated between S3 Buckets
   * Client Side Encryption:
     * Utilizes a client library such as Amazon S3 Encryption Client
     * Encrypted prior to sending to S3 and must be decrypted by clients when retrieving from S3 conducted over HTTP/S